nolauren/workshops/esu_toolbox.md

 2. Narrative mapping.
 Ex StoryMap.js and Odysessy (https://cartodb.github.io/odyssey.js/)

+3. Spatial Analysis such as building models of spatial processes like the spread of diseases based on the movement of people.
+Ex. python/r , ArcGIS

-3. Classic Cartography and Geographical Data (proprietary databases (vector and raster), georectifying, and geolocation) Ex.
+They rely on Geographical Data (proprietary databases (vector and raster), georectifying, and geolocation) Ex.
 ArcGIS

-4. Spatial Analysis such as building models of spatial processeslike the spread of diseases movement of people.
-Ex. python/r , ArcGIS
+#### (Storymap.js)

 Today, we are going to look at narrative mapping:  https://storymap.knightlab.com/

-### Getting Started

 We have two options: Classic or Gigapixel.
 We will use Classic.